Locality for singular stochastic PDEs: Renormalization schemes and renormalized equation in a non-translation invariant setting

-This was done in Section 3 of \cite{BrunedRecursive} in the case where the preparation map $R$ does not depend on its $\bbR^{2}$ argument.
+for $a=(\frak{t}_+^p,q)$.
+This was done in Section 3.2 of \cite{BrunedRecursive} in the case where the preparation map $R$ does not depend on its $\bbR^{2}$ argument.
 The proof carries over verbatim to the present setting.
-For showing the analytical bounds for $ \widehat{{\sf g}^{\!R}_{yx}} $, one needs the following recursive identity, whose proof follows the same lines as the proof of Lemma 11 in \cite{BailleulBruned2} noting that
+It turns out to be useful to have the following recursive identity.